 His mobile was ringing again.
 It was probably Rosie ready to chew him out for not coming to Nana’s and being the reason for Mum’s anger.

-As the tears started to sting his eyes, he had to admit that he was rather scared.
-He wanted nothing more than to be home with his Mum and Dad, having dinner with Nana, making fun of his sister and of her dear Scorpius as he usually did when he saw her.
+As the tears started to sting his eyes, he had to admit he was rather scared.
+He wanted nothing more than to be home with his Mum and Dad, having dinner with Nana, making fun of his sister and of her dear Scorpio as he usually did when he saw her.

-“It’s very odd of Huey to not answer his mobile, dad, I’m worried about him,” Rose Weasley whispered to her father as they apparated back into her parents' house.
+“It’s very odd of Huey to not answer his mobile, Dad, I’m worried about him,” Rose Weasley whispered to her father as they apparated back into her parents' house.
 Nana Granger, despite her age, was a fantastic cook and had lamented that Hugo had not been able to make dinner due to work.
 Or at least that’s what her mother had said to keep Nana Granger from worrying about her youngest grandchild.
-“You know very well how he is, dad.
+“You know very well how he is, Dad.
 If he could get away with it, he would use a Sticking Charm to securely keep his mobile by his ear at all times.”

 “I know, Rosie, but maybe he’s just being a prat and decided to not show up for dinner.
-Instead of being a decent human being and letting us know, he decided not to answer it or at least show up for tea.
+Instead of being a decent human being and letting us know, he decided not to answer it or even show up for tea.
 Don’t worry too much about it, sweetheart,” he said as he gave Rose a small kiss on the forehead.
 “I’m sure he’s fine.
-However, do us all a favor and do keep him in your thoughts…your mum will not let him sly his way out of this one.
+However, do us all a favor and do keep him in your thoughts…your Mum will not let him sly his way out of this one.
 I almost feel bad for him.
 Anyway, will you be staying over with us tonight?”